Tuesdaythe13th/Tuesdaythe13th/README.md

-ARTIFEX Labs, Founder and Director of Research | "The Future is Forged Not Found"
+CEO + Director of Research @ ARTIFEX LABS

+"The Future is Forged, Not Found"

-Musician, Researcher, Cloud Architect, ML engineer <3
+ML engineer.
+AI Safety and Security Researcher.
+Musician.
+Artist.
+Concerned Cyberpunk <3